HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 - Aside form checking slurm queue, `ctrl/logs` and `monitoring/`; good check is also on the number of files and data volume of `simres/` and `postpro`.
 E.g.: `cd ${rootdir}/postpro/ProductionV1 && for i in 1980{01..11}* ; do echo $i && du -sh $i/* && ls -1 $i/clm | wc -l && ls -1R $i/cosmo | wc -l && ls -1 $i/parflow | wc -l ; done`
-- **Usual procedure:** 1 run preprocessing independently; 2 run simulations independently; 3 run postprocessing incl. monitoring and finalisation together.
-4 Archiving can be manually triggered.
-Good alternative might also be to run  2+3 together, keeps the storage footprint small.
-Interplay of:
+- **Usual procedure:** run preprocessing independentlyi and in parallel (see 4 below); run simulations together with postprocessing incl. monitoring and finalisation together (see 2 below).
+Archiving is manually triggered.
+  This keeps the storage footprint small.
+Forcing files are kepti, will be used. for other experiments (via `ln -s`); if some problems needs fixing and the is not wanted, this is done later with 4 from below.
+If postpro issues occur, then only Sims are run via 2, psotpro+monitor are run via 1 from below.
-  `startDate`, `NoS`, `dependency`, `pre / sim / pos / fin` and `simPerJob` in `starter.sh`.
+- Run-control is an interplay of: `startDate`, `NoS`, `dependency`, `pre / sim / pos / fin` and `simPerJob` in `starter.sh`.
-  If a combination is run, then 3 and 4 run in the background while the next simulation already starts.
+- Remember: Keep all nice and tidy, do not clutter!

 Four operating modes:
-1) If you want to run multiple instances (months) of a single processing step (e.g., postprocessing), set NoS=simPerJob=number_of_months_to_process beginning at the start time, then there is no dependency in sbatch, but there is a time loop in the submitted submit_postpro.sh, e.g.;
+1) If you want to run multiple instances (months) of a single processing step (e.g., postprocessing), set NoS=simPerJob=number_of_months_to_process beginning at the start time, then there is no dependency in sbatch, but there is a time loop in the submitted submit_postpro.sh, e.g.; adjust the overall wallclock time, the individual steps, like processing month1, then month2 if 1 has finished, will be done in succession.
 2) If the complete modelling chain (sim, pos, fin) is run in multiple batch jobs with dependencies and one month per Job, set NoS>=1 (number of months) and simPerJob=1.
 Simlation depends on itself, hence, if it ran successful next one will start; the pos and fin can run asounchronously in the background; they are always slower than the simulation, hence there is no piling up of jobs.
+The simulations depend on each other (and on preprocessing), the postprio and the finalisation depends on each individual simulation, hence, once a simulation has been successful, the postprto and finalisation of this simulation start and the next simulation as well.
-3) If, e.g., NoS=20 (total number of months) and simPerJob=5, then the all is done block-wise, multiple sims, after that multiple postpro, etc., then the complete chain repeats itself, 4 times in total with dependencies.
+3) If, e.g., NoS=20 (total number of months) and simPerJob=5, then the all is done block-wise, 5 sims first, after that 5 postpro, etc., then the complete chain repeats itself, 4 times in total with dependencies.
-   In this case the wallclocktime per sbatch job has to accomodate all substeps, if longer wall clock and fwer sbatch jobs is efficient, then this is a good option; if shorter jobs are faster in the queue, Nr2 is better (=KGo choice).
+   In this case, like with 1, the wallclocktime per sbatch job has to accomodate all substeps, if longer wall clock and fwer sbatch jobs is efficient, then this is a good option; if shorter jobs are faster in the queue, Nr2 is better (=KGo choice).
-4) If simPerJob=1, but NoS>1 and only a single processing step is run, then all steps are run in parallel, as there is no dependency, e.g., with pos or fin;
-   this can be super efficient (messes up the monitoring though), hence this is for the steps of finalisation or preprocessing.
+4) If simPerJob=1, but NoS>1 and only a single processing step is run, then all sub-steps (=months) are run in parallel, as there is no dependency, e.g., with pos or fin; this can be super efficient (messes up the monitoring though), hence this is for the steps of finalisation or preprocessing.
    **Only for simulations, due to the dependency setting, one waits for the other.**